ericpastorm/CalculatorX/README.md

 This isn't just a basic calculator.
 It includes a variety of features designed for a better user experience:

-* **Standard Arithmetic Operations:** Perform addition, subtraction, multiplication, and division.
 * **Dual-Theme Interface:** Toggle between a sleek dark mode and a clean light mode.
-Your preference is saved in your browser's local storage!
+Your preference is saved locally!
-* **Operation History:** The last completed calculation is always visible for quick reference.
-* **Full Keyboard Support:** Use your physical keyboard for all inputs, including numbers, operators, and functions like `Enter` (calculate), `Backspace` (delete), and `Escape` (clear).
+* **Test Mode:** An interactive mode to practice your arithmetic skills!
+The calculator generates problems for you to solve and tracks your score.
+* **Standard Arithmetic Operations:** Perform addition, subtraction, multiplication, and division (with whole number results in test mode).
 * **Advanced Operations:** Includes percentage (`%`) and sign change (`+/-`) functionalities.
+* **Operation History:** The last completed calculation is always visible for quick reference in normal mode.
+* **Full Keyboard Support:** Use your physical keyboard for all inputs and functions.
 * **Responsive Design:** A great user experience on both desktop and mobile devices.
-* **Modern UI:** Built with Tailwind CSS for a utility-first, clean design, and enhanced with custom icons from the Lucide icon set.
+* **Modern UI:** Built with Tailwind CSS and enhanced with custom icons from the Lucide icon set.
-* **Animated Background:** A subtle, animated gradient background adds a touch of visual flair.

 ---